 Philanthropy: Mental Health Awareness

-Theta Nu Kappa Multicultural & Academic Fraternity was founded on the glorious day of November 20th, 2007 at the University of California, Santa Barbara by 8 ambitious men.
+Theta Nu Kappa Multicultural & Academic Fraternity was founded at the University of California, Santa Barbara by 8 ambitious men.
 Since then, our brotherhood has grown to forge 100+ men into leaders of tomorrow.
-Our founders came together with the purpose of creating an organization that truly embraces and promotes diversity and fosters academic excellence.
-By upholding the pillars of Brotherhood, Leadership, Scholarship, and Prudence our brothers strive to improve themselves as individuals, while working to improve our community, one NessKuh at a time.
+The founders came together with the purpose of creating an organization that truly embraces and promotes diversity and fosters academic excellence.
+By upholding the pillars of Brotherhood, Leadership, Scholarship, and Prudence, Theta Nu Kappa brothers strive to improve themselves as individuals, while working to improve the community, one NessKuh at a time.

 Founded at the University of Iowa in 1986